UPDATED MAR 11, 2020

 If you are craving some time in outdoors, look no further.
-We’ve scoured the land to bring you your guide to the delightful greenery and hiking DC has to offer — without leaving the city’s boundaries.
+We’ve scoured the land to bring you your guide to the best hiking trails the DMV has to offer.

 Right in the midst of metropolitan DC is Rock Creek Park, a green haven offering over 2,000 acres of trails and fresh air within the urban district.
 Popular trails include the Western Ride Trail (about four miles), and the Valley Trail (roughly five miles), which offer woodland paths and easy hiking.
 If you’re super outdoorsy, hit up the Nature Center which features programs for children and adults alike.
 Stop by the visitor centers, too, where you can pick up a map of the trails and picnic areas.
 Think green and have the metro drop you off.
 Plus, your pooch is welcome at this park too!

 This island, situated in the Potomac between DC and Virginia, offers scenic trails past historical sites.
 With its short, easy, and well-kept paths, this memorial island is a great place to take a half-day trip without having to travel far from downtown DC.
 Lace up your boots or comfortable sneakers to enjoy nature with river views, wildlife, and sites including the remains of the George Mason family mansion and a 17-foot statue of Teddy Roosevelt.

 The Mount Vernon Trail offers paved paths for hikers and bikers, stretching 18 miles from George Washington’s Mount Vernon estate to Theodore Roosevelt Island.
 So you might want to bring your Clif Bars.
 The trail is relatively flat with views of the Potomac River and DC skyline.
 Along the way, you can branch off to other popular trails like Potomac Heritage and Woodrow Wilson Bridge.